 PLAL must get written permission from its regulators before it can close or merge a fund.
 PLAL will make sure that any proposed changes are consistent with the FCA requirement to treat customers fairly.
+The Scheme will not change the terms under which the existing PLAL with-profits funds may be closed or merged.

-6.6 Future changes to unit-linked funds
+6.6 Future changes to NPLL unit-linked funds

-Following the transfer, internal unit-linked funds will be created within PLAL to replace the corresponding unit-linked funds in NPLL.
+Following the transfer, internal unitlinked funds will be created within PLAL to replace the corresponding unit-linked funds in NPLL.
+The new unit-linked funds will be operated under the same terms as existing PLAL unit-linked funds.